Safer, greener and healthier active toolkit

 While it is not convenient or possible for all students to actively travel to school, walking or cycling should be the default for many, whilst those living further away could park and stride – which means parking the car outside of busy areas and walking the short distance to the school.

-To download and learn more about the Active Travel Toolkit for schools go to the Active Essex website.
+To download and learn more about the Active Travel Toolkit for schools, Active Essex.

 Stop. swap. go!

-Find tips, advice and guidance for getting the most out of walking and cycling - Stop.
+Find tips, advice and guidance for getting the most out of walking and cycling by visiting Stop.
 Swap.
 Go!